prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/create-hdicontainer/README.md

-# Create HDI container and its corresponding secrets
+# Create HDI Container and Its Corresponding Secrets

 1. Clone the extension application and navigate to the root folder of the app.